brianmd/trellor/README.md

     $ trellor to     # prints all list names inside the first board with name
                      # beginning with 'to' (case insensitive)
                      # for example, this matches 'ToDo'
+    $ trellor 'to.*o'  # regular expression search, would also print todo board.
     $ trellor to in  # prints all card names in the list named 'in*' in board
                      # named 'to*', e.g., matches 'ToDo.Inbox'
     # create a card: